 Mr. Davis graduated from the University of Rochester and the Columbia University School of Law.

-He was appointed to the Board by City Council Speaker Christine Quinn on June 29, 2009 and reappointed by City Council Speaker Melissa Mark-Viverito on December 1, 2014.
-His term will expire on November 30, 2019.
+He was appointed to the Board by City Council Speaker Christine Quinn on June 29, 2009, reappointed by City Council Speaker Melissa Mark-Viverito on December 1, 2014, and reappointed again by City Council Speaker Corey Johnson on December 1, 2019.
+His term will expire on November 30, 2024.

 Marianne Spraggins is an investment banker, entrepreneur, and attorney based in New York City.
 She was the first African American woman to serve as managing director at a major Wall Street firm, attaining that position at Smith Barney in 1990.
 Currently an associate broker at Mont Sky Real Estate, Spraggins has had vast experience in financial services including at Salomon Brothers, where she started her Wall Street career and as Senior Counsel at the Congressional Oversight Panel created by the U.S. Congress in response to the 2008 financial crisis.